PriorWeaver: Prior Elicitation via Iterative Dataset Construction: : Prior Specification as Dataset Construction

 \system{} provides an interactive parallel coordinates plot (\autoref{fig:ui}d), where each axis corresponds to a variable and each polyline corresponds to a synthetic case (i.e., a dataset row).
-Analysts can select ranges on multiple axes and use the \textsc{Generate} function to add new cases that satisfy all selected constraints (see \autoref{fig:ui}e).
-They can also drag axes to reorder them.
+Analysts can brush regions on multiple axes and use the \textsc{Generate} function to add new cases that satisfy all selected ranges (see \autoref{fig:ui}e).
+New cases are constructed by randomly sampling a value within each selected range.
+Analysts can also drag axes to reorder them.
 This global view extends the expressiveness of scatterplots to higher dimensions while helping analysts verify that their distributional and relational assumptions cohere at the dataset level.

-\subsubsection{Coordinating Multiple Visualizations}
+\subsubsection{Coordinating multiple visualizations}

 Since analysts externalize their assumptions in different views, the constructed dataset may contain both incomplete and complete entries.
 For example, adding values in a histogram creates incomplete rows with only one variable specified, while adding a case in the parallel coordinates plot creates a full row with values for all variables.
 As a result, analysts risk fragmenting their specifications into inconsistent pieces.